Disney World Restaurant Discounts & Coupons

 Be sure to see the printable coupon section for possible discounts at the restaurants below.
 Note that prices are subject to change at any time.

 - If you’re looking for about the cheapest full-service meal around and you’re in the mood for burgers and shakes (or a full breakfast), check out Steak n Shake at 12163 S. Apopka-Vineland Road (aka CR 435).
 They have yummy shakes made with real ice cream for under $3; cheeseburger and fries for under $4; and breakfasts for under $4.
-The 50′s diner-style atmosphere is enjoyable.
-You can read Mike’s review of Steak n Shake here.
+The 50’s diner-style atmosphere is enjoyable.

 Ghirardelli Soda Fountain Ice Cream Deals

 - The featured sundaes at Ghirardelli are delicious but big.
-I usually can’t finish one.
+We usually can’t finish one.
 Note that there is the less expensive option of creating your own sundae with just one or two scoops of ice cream and your selected topping(s).

 - MouseSavers.com reader Terri K has this interesting suggestion: “… my family discovered the Earthquake.
 We’re a family of 6 and each kid wanted a sundae.
 While looking over the menu on the back I found the Earthquake listed.
 It’s an 8 scoop sundae.
 Not only can you choose the flavors of ice cream, but also all the toppings.
-When we figured the cost of 6 individual sundaes, the Earthquake at $29.95 is a real bargain.
+When we figured the cost of 6 individual sundaes, the Earthquake at $39.95 is a real bargain.
 We all had fun and made a mess at the same time.
 The kids have so much fun taking a few bites and then turning the dish so they can sample all the flavors.
 I enjoy the fact that with 8 different flavors everyone gets what they want.
 My husband enjoys the fact that he doesn’t have the cost of 6 individual ice creams.”

 Coupons and Special Deals